- 01. What drayage actually covers

 - Advance warehouse usually nets cheaper than direct-to-show shipping

-- Estimate drayage before you sign: weight Γ· 100 Γ CWT rate Γ 2
+- Estimate drayage before you sign: weight Γ· 100 Γ the show's CWT rate Γ 2

 Ready to find the right booth builder?